sftcd/happykey/README.md

 (Not sure that MIME type like stuff is wise, but we'll see - it'll be good enough to let me easily test round-tripping at least.)

-The [roundtrip.sh](roundtrip.sh) script fethes some plaintext, generates a key pair, then encrypts a file to that public key, then decrypts that.
+The [roundtrip.sh](roundtrip.sh) script fetches some plaintext, generates a key pair, then encrypts a file to that public key, then decrypts that.
+All relevant files end up in ``$HOME/code/happykey/scratch`` with random looking names.
+(A ``make clean`` will clean those out too.)

 ## PEM-like ciphertext file format